Luck & Logic: Anime

 A 12-episode anime television series by Doga Kobo aired from January 9 to March 26, 2016.
 The opening theme is "STORY" by Kenshō Ono and the ending theme is "Meiyaku no Kanata" (盟約の彼方) by Emi Nitta.

 A new 12-episode television series titled Hina Logi ~from Luck & Logic~ (ひなろじ〜from Luck & Logic〜) aired from July 1 to September 23, 2017.
-Funimation has licensed both series in North America.
+Funimation has streamed both series in North America.
 Muse Communication licensed both series in Southeast Asia.